Pomax/msfs-simconnect-api-wrapper/README.md

 ### Supported Simvars:

-All simvars are supported, barring several simvars with data types for which I need to figure out how to actually deference then, such as LatLonAlt structs, or the (super rare) bool/string combination.
+All simvars are supported, barring several simvars with data types for which I need to figure out how to actually deference then, such as LatLonAlt structs, or the (super rare) bool/string combination, as well a any simvar that is officially deprecated, or marked as "legacy, do not use these going forward".
+If you get an error about an unknown Simvar, look up that variable on the [SimConnect variables list](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm) and see if it's either deprecated, or part of a collection that is considered legacy.

 - [x] Camera Variables (_not verified_)
 - [x] Services Variables (_not verified_)